currinjs/CurrinJS/aio/content/guide/quickstart.md

     </td>
     <td>

-      TypeScript compiler configuration for the Angular app (`tsconfig.app.json`) and for the unit tests (`tsconfig.spec.json`).
+      TypeScript compiler configuration for the Currin app (`tsconfig.app.json`) and for the unit tests (`tsconfig.spec.json`).

     </td>